TMJ Treatment Valley Park, MO

 Core Components of TMD Treatment in Valley Park, MO

 Our TMD treatment plans in Valley Park, MO often include a blend of therapeutic techniques and exercises tailored to each patient’s specific needs.
-This approach may involve:
+The treatment plan can include:

 • Manual Therapy: Specialized hands-on techniques to reduce tension and improve joint mobility, easing pain and stiffness in the jaw.